-By 11 p.m. the day before you preach in class, you are to upload a completed manuscript to Canvas.
+By 6 p.m. the Saturday before you preach in class, you are to upload a completed manuscript to Canvas.

-- Do not include your scripture text in your manuscript since you are expected to read it from your Bible. - Include a cover sheet which indicates your FCF, Big Idea and main point outline.
+- Do not include your scripture text in your manuscript since you are expected to read it from your Bible. - Include a cover sheet which indicates your FCF, Big Idea, and main point outline.
 The Big Idea and main points should be in indicative/imperative form as you learned in Communication 1.
 The manuscript checklist from Comm 1 is available on the course web page.
-These will be the criteria by which the manuscript will be assessed. - Include headings in your manuscript indicating introduction, main points (subheadings for explanation, illustration and application) and conclusion. - Highlight recapitulations and transitions at each transition point.
+These will be the criteria by which the manuscript will be assessed. - Include headings in your manuscript indicating introduction, main points (subheadings for explanation, illustration, and application) and conclusion. - Highlight your Big Idea, main points, recapitulations, and transitional statement in your manuscript.